-Earlier this year, my brother was prescribed another anti-depressant medication (for the 50th time).
+Earlier this year, my brother was prescribed another anti-depressant medication (for what-seems-like the 50th time).
 The good news is that this one worked like a charm and my brother finally started enjoying life again but there was one problem.
 The pills had a potential side effect – a deadly rash.
-As luck would have it, my brother started developing the rash and had to be taken off the medications immediately; the only medication that have worked.
+As luck would have it, my brother started developing the rash and had to be taken off the medications immediately; the only medication that has worked.

 Therapists who run out of ideas

-Fast forward to his therapist appointments and he’s being told that he should try seeing a new therapist because his own has run out of ideas to help him.
+Fast forward to his therapist appointments and he’s being told that he should try seeing a new therapist because his has run out of ideas to help him.
 Translate that into normal terms and the therapist is basically telling him, “I can’t help you.
 Everything I know isn’t working.
 Sorry, bud.
 Good luck.”
 I don’t feel like this is the therapists fault.
 Instead, I feel like the entire mental health system is to blame.
 If there was more mental health awareness, funding, research, etc. therapists wouldn’t run out of ideas to help someone contemplating suicide.
 It’s like telling a cancer patient, “Well, you can do chemo but it won’t work, so you might as well just die now.”
 It’s horrible.

 Doctors contradicting one another

 This isn’t the first time it’s happened either.
 My brother has been tossed around from doctor to doctor, all of which provide contradicting information.
 One doctor tells him he has manic depression, the other says he doesn’t have depression at all.
 Another doctor puts him on two medications and the next doctor tells him these two medications should never be prescribed together.
 That’s also not to mention that the doctors he sees on a regular basis don’t share notes or pass his files onto any new doctors he sees.
 So, he has to dig up the past and open the wounds over and over and over again.
 After 15 years of suffering, one would think they’d know what mental illness he’s dealing with by now.
-But remember, they have yet to even conduct any testing!
+But remember, they have yet to even conduct any testing.

-Telling patients their out of options
+Telling patients they’re out of options

 Then, today happened.
 My brother’s been told that he’s out of options for medications.
 The only thing left for him to do is electroshock therapy, where they literally electrocute you.
 They won’t do tests on his brain to see if something is going on up there but they’ll electrocute him.
-Honestly, I don’t know how my brother does it.

 As an anxiety sufferer, I couldn’t imagine trying all these different medications, therapies and doctors, only to have them tell me I’m out of options.
 Death would seem like the only thing left to do.